tributech-solutions/tributech-docs/docs/guides/guide-data-via-dashboards.md

 The structure of dashboards is based on the same logic as in the interface of your DataSpace Node:

-- **Dashboards: My Datasets** / Master DB - contains owned datasets that are connected to your DataSpace Node.
+- **Dashboards: My Datasets** / Master DB - contains owned Datasets that are connected to your DataSpace Node.
-- **Dashboards: Subscriptions** / Slave DB - contains subscriptions to datasets from other members of your ecosystem.
+- **Dashboards: Subscriptions** / Slave DB - contains subscriptions to Datasets from other members of your Ecosystem.

 ## Create a Dashboard